learn-co-curriculum/solving-a-lab-osx/README.md

 ### 5. Pass your local tests with `learn`

-Follow this workflow, running tests, reading errors, writing code, running tests, reading errors, consulting the README, googling for more context on a topic, writing more code, running the tests again, reading errors, and repeat.
+Follow this workflow, running tests, reading errors, writing code, saving code, running tests, reading errors, consulting the README, googling for more context on a topic, writing more code, saving the code, running the tests again, reading errors, and repeat.
 You'll get it, you'll surprise yourself and find a confidence within you.
 And if you're just stuck or tired and just need some help, Ask a Question and the Learn community is here for you.

 Eventually your local tests will pass and Learn will indicate your success.
 ![Pass](https://dl.dropboxusercontent.com/s/36nudmkxwmvrow9/2015-10-01%20at%2011.38%20PM.png)